StackExchange/dnscontrol/docs/_providers/ovh.md

 }
 {% endhighlight %}

-Open the "validationUrl" in a brower and log in with your OVH account.
+Open the "validationUrl" in a browser and log in with your OVH account.
 This will link the app with your account, authorizing it to access your zones and domains.

 Do not forget to fill the `consumer-key` of your `creds.json`.